Well, a plunger is an easy and cheap way to return normal drain flow in your toilets, showers, and sinks.

 So, in this article, we discuss how to use a plunger the right way.

-How to Use a Plunger – The Right Way
+Details: How to Use a Plunger for Toilet or Sink Drain

 - Flange or toilet plungers have an extra flap that’s attached inside the cup.
-When inserted into a toilet, flange plungers will create a tight air seal, and thus produce a high suction power.
-These ones are suitable for unblocking toilets.
+When inserted into a toilet, flange plungers will create a tight air seal and thus produce a high suction power.
+These are suitable for unblocking toilets.

 Related: Best Drain Snakes